maedmatt/maedmatt/README.md

 ## About Me
 - 🎓 Pursuing a Master’s degree in Industrial Automation Engineering at the University of Brescia.
+- 🏆 Completed a Bachelor’s degree program in Industrial Automation Engineering.
 - 🤖 Passionate about integrating machine learning and AI into industrial applications.
 - 🔍 Interested in control systems, automation technologies, and innovative AI solutions.
 - 🤝 Open to collaborations on AI-driven automation and robotics projects.